hotosm/fmtm/docs/DEV-1.-Getting-Started.md

 The FMTM uses OAUTH2 with OSM to authenticate users.
 To properly configure your FMTM project, you will need to create keys for OSM.

-1. [Login to OSM](https://www.openstreetmap.org/login).
-If you do not have an account yet, click the signup button at the top navigation bar to create one.
+1. [Login to OSM](https://www.openstreetmap.org/login) (_If you do not have an account yet, click the signup button at the top navigation bar to create one_).
 Click the drop down arrow on the extreme right of the navigation bar and select My Settings.

 2. Register your local fmtm backend app to OAuth 2 applications.
 Put your login redirect url as `http://127.0.0.1:8000/auth/callback/`, For Production replace the URL as production API Url